Our Open APIs (REST Web Hooks) allow you to integrate NoahFace with your existing IT systems and applications. For example, you could:

 The following is an example of the JSON that your API should expect.
 All elements will be present even if they are empty.

-To forward user recognition events, simply add an access point type, select 'Web Server' as the type of receiver, and specifying your API endpoint details (see example below).
-Once you have done this, add an access point using the type you just created, and activate it.
+To forward user events locally from the NoahFace App, select your access point type, select 'Web Server' as the Receiver type, and specifying your API endpoint details (see example below).
+Once you have done this, create your access point.

 Your implementation of the NoahFace APIs should enforce one of the following authentication methods: